Our team is at your service Mon-Fri, 8 a.m. to 5 p.m. to help with questions or booking issues. Please call 1-888-647-4997

 bring companions with them during their trip.

-Patients are given priority over companions for travel on NH
+Patients with appointments are given priority over companions for travel on NH

 Connections.
 Companions may be ‘bumped’ from traveling if the bus is